Last updated: May 13, 2026

 What you do get: a branded career page, resume parsing, GDPR compliance, and distribution to 50+ job boards for that single position.
 If you’re a solo founder making your very first hire, the Bootstrap plan works as a proof of concept.
 For any team hiring more than one role, it’s not a real option.

 Compare that to other platforms offering free tiers.
 Pin’s free plan includes AI-powered sourcing across 850M+ candidate profiles - not just applicant tracking.
-The difference matters: Breezy’s free tier helps you post a job and wait.
-A sourcing tool actively finds candidates who match your requirements.
+That difference matters: Breezy’s free tier helps you post a job and wait.
+An AI sourcing platform actively finds candidates who match your requirements.

 How Does Breezy HR Compare to Other ATS Platforms?

-Breezy HR sits in the mid-market segment - more feature-rich than budget tools like JazzHR but less comprehensive than enterprise suites.
+Breezy HR sits in the mid-market segment of the applicant tracking system market - more feature-rich than budget tools like JazzHR but less full-featured than enterprise platforms.
 Here’s how it stacks up against four alternatives across pricing, features, and what’s included in each platform’s base plan.

 A few patterns stand out from this comparison:

-• Breezy vs JazzHR: Breezy’s Startup plan ($157/mo) costs more than double JazzHR’s Hero ($75/mo), but JazzHR caps Hero at 3 active jobs.
-If you have 4+ open positions, JazzHR’s Plus plan at $269/mo and Breezy’s Startup at $157/mo make Breezy the better value.
+- Breezy vs JazzHR: Breezy’s Startup plan ($157/mo) costs more than double JazzHR’s Hero ($75/mo), but JazzHR caps Hero at 3 active jobs.
+With 4+ open positions, JazzHR’s Plus plan ($269/mo) and Breezy’s Startup ($157/mo) make Breezy the better value.
 Read the full JazzHR pricing breakdown for details.

-• Breezy vs Workable: Workable starts at $169/mo - close to Breezy’s Startup tier.
-But Workable charges per seat, while Breezy includes unlimited users.
-For teams with 5+ hiring managers, Breezy’s flat fee can save money.
+- Breezy vs Workable: Workable starts at $169/mo - close to Breezy’s Startup tier.
+Workable charges per seat, while Breezy includes unlimited users.
+For teams with 5+ hiring managers, Breezy’s flat fee can produce real savings.

-• The sourcing gap: Neither Breezy, JazzHR, nor Workable offers true AI-powered candidate sourcing.
-They track applicants who come to you.
-If you need to proactively find and contact candidates, you’ll need a separate sourcing tool on top of your ATS spend.
+- The sourcing gap: Neither Breezy, JazzHR, nor Workable offers true AI-powered candidate discovery.
+All three track applicants who come to you.
+Proactively finding and contacting passive candidates requires a separate sourcing tool on top of your ATS spend.

-That’s where the total cost of your recruiting stack matters.
-An ATS at $273/mo plus a separate sourcing tool at $200-500/mo can exceed $500/mo easily.
-Platforms that combine sourcing, outreach, and scheduling in one workflow often deliver more value per dollar.
+Total recruiting stack costs matter here.
+An ATS at $273/mo plus a separate candidate sourcing tool at $200-500/mo can easily exceed $500/mo.
+Platforms that combine sourcing, engagement, and scheduling in one workflow typically deliver more value per dollar.
 For a full comparison of AI recruiting tools in 2026, see our buyer’s guide.

 What Are the Biggest Drawbacks of Breezy HR?

-Breezy HR holds a 4.4/5 on G2 (683 reviews) and 4.5/5 on Capterra (~1,421 reviews) - solid ratings overall.
-But both platforms surface consistent complaints about feature gating, limited AI capabilities, and add-on costs that inflate the effective price.
-Here are the six most common issues users flag:
+Rated 4.4/5 on G2 (683 reviews) and 4.5/5 on Capterra (~1,421 reviews), Breezy HR earns solid marks overall.
+Both review platforms surface consistent complaints about feature gating, limited AI capabilities, and add-on costs that inflate the effective price.
+Six issues come up most often:

 None of these are dealbreakers for teams that purely need applicant tracking.
 But if your hiring process depends on outbound sourcing or multi-channel outreach, Breezy requires stacking additional tools - and those costs add up.